MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdichildwndex-class.md

 ```

 ### Parameters
- [in] *point*
+*point*<br/>
- Specifies the point, in screen coordinates, to check.
+[in] Specifies the point, in screen coordinates, to check.

- [in] *nSensitivity*
+*nSensitivity*<br/>
- Increase the search area by this amount.
+[in] Increase the search area by this amount.
 A pane satisfies the search criteria if the given point falls in the increased area.

- [in] *bExactBar*
+*bExactBar*<br/>
- TRUE to ignore the *nSensitivity* parameter; otherwise, FALSE.
+[in] TRUE to ignore the *nSensitivity* parameter; otherwise, FALSE.

- [in] *pRTCBarType*
+*pRTCBarType*<br/>
- If not NULL, the method searches only panes of the specified type.
+[in] If not NULL, the method searches only panes of the specified type.

- [in] *dwAlignment*
+*dwAlignment*<br/>
- If a pane is found at the specified point, this parameter contains the side of the pane that was closest to the specified point.
+[in] If a pane is found at the specified point, this parameter contains the side of the pane that was closest to the specified point.
 For more information, see the Remarks section.

 ### Return Value
  A pointer to the `CBasePane`-derived object that contains the given point, or NULL if no pane was found.